pchaberski/cars/documentation/3_experimentation_setup.md

 After setting all above paths, the notebook is designed to:
 - check if session is running on Colab runtime
-- recreate local environment by installing packages from `prod_requirements.txt` on Colab (after this step, runtime restart might be needed to reload new versions of packages)
+- if so, recreate local environment by installing packages from `prod_requirements.txt` on Colab (after this step, runtime restart and imports re-execution might be needed to reload new versions of packages)
 - copy and unpack data from to Google Drive to Colab drive if `DATA_ON_COLAB=True`
 - run `training.py` script on Colab